Papahana/PrivateVPN/README.rst

 To create the client file that goes in our PC we need to execute the installer once again.

-* In the promt we enter number 1, because we want to add a new client
+* In the prompt we enter number 1, because we want to add a new client
 * The name is up to you, for example "**LocalUser.ovpn**"

 We need to send this file back to our computer, to do so we can use this command.